Continuity of discrete homomorphisms of diffeomorphism groups

 \begin{definition} Let G be a finitely generated group and let $S$ be a finite generating set.
-We're going to assume that $S= S^{-1}$.
-Given $g$ in $G$, $l_{S}(g)$ is defined as the minimum integer $n$ such that $g$ can be expressed as a product where each $s_i \in S$.
+We assume that $S= S^{-1}$.
+Given an element $g \in G$, the word length $l_{S}(g)$ of $g$ in $s$ is defined as the minimum integer $n$ such that $g$ can be expressed as a product where each $s_i \in S$.
 In a more technical language, $l_{S}(g)$ is the distance of $g$ to the identity in the Cayley graph corresponding to $S$.

 \end{definition}